-What Can a Handyman Do in Jefferson in Jefferson County, Alabama?
+What Can a Handyman Do Without a License in Jefferson in Jefferson County, Alabama?

 In Alabama, most “handyman” work is legal without a state contractor license only when the total job (labor + materials) is below the state’s contractor threshold and you are not performing regulated trades (electrical, plumbing, HVAC/gas).
 Once a project reaches the state threshold or involves contracting for construction as a prime contractor, you typically need a state-issued contractor license (and for homebuilding/residential work, the Home Builders Licensure Board rules often apply separately).
 Even when exempt from state licensing, you still generally need a city (and sometimes county) business license and must pull permits when the work triggers permitting.